projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 #.
 Clone the ACRN source code and configure the build options.

-   Refer to :ref:`getting-started-building` to set up the ACRN build environment on your development workstation.
+   Refer to :ref:`gsg` to set up the ACRN build environment on your development workstation.

    Clone the ACRN source code and check out to the tag v2.4: